 DFPS confirmed both allegations of sexual abuse against the seventh and eighth youth.

-After reviewing the confirmed DFPS Report, the state hospital clinical director determined that Dr. A’s clinical work was not in question and that a peer review investigation was not warranted.
+After reviewing the confirmed DFPS report, the state hospital clinical director determined that Dr. A’s clinical work was not in question and that a peer review investigation was not warranted.

 Later that year, DSHS placed Dr. A on paid administrative leave after DFPS confirmed the two most recent sexual abuse allegations.